Guide

 ident = "Rocket"

-ip_header = "X-Real-IP" # set to `false` (the default) to disable
+ip_header = "X-Real-IP" # set to `false` to disable

-proxy_proto_header = `false` # set to `false` (the default) to disable
+proxy_proto_header = false # set to `false` (the default) to disable

 log_level = "normal"